sravantatikonda1893/kafka-connect-poc/README.md

     * Go to Kafdrop UI, a new topic named: "VALID_EMAILS_STREAM", as the new messages to the user_records and orders topics flows, the VALID_EMAILS_STREAM will be updated based on the join condition we used.

-5. Create a stream with "empty"  in the email column in the user records table:
+5. *Create a stream with "empty"  in the email column in the user records table*:

     * create stream db_empty_emails_stream WITH (PARTITIONS=5) AS select urst.user_id from USER_RECORDS_STREAM_TOPICS urst where urst.Email = '';

-6. Create a stream with "space" in the email field in the order files:
+6. *Create a stream with "space" in the email field in the order files*:

     * create stream xml_space_emails_stream WITH (PARTITIONS=5) AS select os.ID from orders_stream_topic os where os.Email = ' ';

-7. Create a sink connector for sinking the userIds' with empty email, this will create a table "SELECT * FROM "XML_SPACE_EMAILS_STREAM";" mentioned in the config file:
+7. *Create a sink connector for sinking the userIds' with empty email, this will create a table "SELECT * FROM "XML_SPACE_EMAILS_STREAM";" mentioned in the config file*:

    curl -sX POST http://localhost:8084/connectors -d @db_empty_emails-sink.json --header "Content-Type: application/json"

-6. Create a sink connector for sinking the Ids' with whitespace email, this will create a table "select * from "DB_EMPTY_EMAILS_STREAM";" mentioned in the config file:
+6. *Create a sink connector for sinking the Ids' with whitespace email, this will create a table "select * from "DB_EMPTY_EMAILS_STREAM";" mentioned in the config file*:

    curl -sX POST http://localhost:8084/connectors -d @xml_space_emails-sink.json --header "Content-Type: application/json"

-** PSQL in Postgres container:
+**PSQL in Postgres container**:

     * Login to the container:    docker exec -it postgres  bash
     * Go to PSQL:                psql -h localhost -p 5432 -U postgres

-** Get all tables in Postgres:
+**Get all tables in Postgres**:

     SELECT * FROM pg_catalog.pg_tables;

-** Go to tables created SINK:
+**Go to tables created SINK**:

     SELECT * FROM poc_schm.valid_emails;
     SELECT count(*) FROM poc_schm.valid_emails;